10. Database Structure Editor (DSE)

 Note

 Unlike MUPIP INTEG, this command only detects errors internal to a block and cannot detect errors such as indices incorrectly pointing to another block.
-For information on the utility that checks multiple blocks, refer to the INTEG of the General Database Management chapter.
+For information on the utility that checks multiple blocks, refer to the INTEG section of the MUPIP chapter.

 Qualifiers of INTEGRIT